IWA offers a full or part-time life skills training programme for people with physical disabilities in Clontarf, Kilkenny and Wexford.

-The Skills Development Programme is based around training modules that lead to a QQI Major Award in General Learning.
+The Skills Development Programme is based around training modules that lead to a QQI Major Award in General Learning (3M0874).
+The total credit value required for this certificate is 60.

 Each learner develops their own Individual Service Plan based on their needs and interests, which can include a mix of the above options.